actforgood/xconf/README.md

 ---

 Package `xconf` provides a configuration registry for an application.
-Configurations can be extracted from a file / env / remote system.
+Configurations can be extracted from a file / env / flag set / remote system.
 Supported formats are json, yaml, ini, (java) properties, toml, plain.